-Kids will love learning with these penguin facts, activities & books -- you'll find TONS of information for a unit study or penguin project
+Kids will love learning about penguins with these activities, books and lesson plan ideas -- you'll find TONS of information for a unit study or penguin project!

 Who loves penguins?!